 - Lack of coordination

-Despite the dangers of mercury, there's no concrete evidence that the mercury contained in silver fillings causes any major ailments.
-Ultimately, you need to make a decision whether or not you're okay with silver fillings in your mouth.
-If you're worried over the safety of mercury or convinced that silver fillings adversely affect your health, then you should consider replacing them with white fillings.
-Talk to your dentist and come up with a plan to have your Amalgam fillings replaced.
+Despite the dangers of mercury, there's no concrete evidence that the mercury contained inside silver fillings causes major ailments.
+Obviously, you don't want to digest too much of this material.
+However, it's undetermined if the mercury inside silver fillings is harmful to your health or not.
+Ultimately, it's your decision whether or not you're okay with having mercury inside your mouth.
+If you're worried about the safety of mercury or convinced that your silver fillings are adversely affecting your health, then you should consider replacing your silver fillings.

-The other reason people choose to replace their silver fillings is due to aesthetic concerns.
-Having lots of large silver fillings in your mouth can give you a metal-mouth appearance.
-These silver fillings could show up when you're talking, smiling or taking photos.
-Replacing these older silver fillings with white ones is guaranteed to enhance your smile and self-confidence!
+Another reason why people replace their silver fillings is for improved aesthetics.
+Silver fillings are not as attractive as white ones.
+Having lots of large silver fillings inside your mouth gives you a metal-mouth appearance.
+Your silver fillings show up when you're talking, smiling, and taking photos.
+Replacing older silver fillings with white ones enhances your smile and improves your self-confidence.

-There’s always a risk of needing additional treatment whenever your dentist works on your teeth.
-This is no different when it comes to replacing your silver fillings with white ones.
-Occasionally, your replacement filling becomes painful to bite pressure.
-In these cases, your likely going to require a crown on your tooth.
-Other times, you could develop a lingering toothache that doesn’t improve with time.
-Unfortunately, this means that your tooth has become infected and you require a root canal!
-Thus, what started out as a simple Amalgam replacement, could end up being a much bigger problem.
+Whenever your dentist works on a tooth, there's the small possibility of needing additional treatment.
+This means that occasionally your replacement filling becomes painful.
+In these cases, you may have to place a crown on the tooth.
+In the worst-case scenario, you develop a lingering toothache that won't resolve with time.
+Unfortunately, this means that your tooth requires a root canal treatment.
+What started out as a simple Amalgam replacement could end up being a much, much bigger problem!